Nuclear Power Plants and Earthquakes

 Japan March 2011 – Tohoku-Taiheiyou-Oki, or Great East Japan Earthquake

 The magnitude 9.0 Tohoku-Taiheiyou-Oki earthquake at 2.46 pm on 11 March did considerable damage, and the tsunami it created, with run-up height of 40 metres, caused even more.
 It appears to have been a double quake giving a severe duration of about 3 minutes, and was centred 130 km offshore of the city of Sendai in Miyagi prefecture on the eastern cost of Honshu Island.
-It moved Honshu 4 metres east and apparently subsided the nearby coastline by half a metre.
+It moved Honshu 4 metres east and subsided the nearby coastline by up to one metre.
 Eleven reactors at four nuclear power plants in the region were operating at the time and all shut down automatically when the quake hit.
 Power was available to run the cooling pumps at most of the units, and they achieved cold shutdown in a few days.
 However, at Tepco's Fukushima Daiichi plant, a major accident sequence commenced.
 The three reactors were shut down by the earthquake and the emergency diesel generators started as expected, but then they shut down an hour later when submerged by the tsunami, about 15 metres high at that point.
 Other systems proved inadequate and led the authorities to order, and subsequently extend, an evacuation while engineers worked to restore power and cooling.

 The operating units which shut down were Tepco's Fukushima Daiichi 1, 2, 3, Fukushima Daini 1, 2, 3, 4, Tohoku's Onagawa 1, 2, 3, and Japco's Tokai.
 Onogawa 1 briefly suffered a fire in the non-nuclear turbine building, but the main problem centred on Fukushima Daiichi units 1-3.
 First, pressure inside the containment structures increased steadily and led to this being vented to the atmosphere on an ongoing basis.
 Vented gases and vapour included hydrogen, produced by the exothermic interaction of the fuel's very hot zirconium cladding with water.
 Later on 12th, there was a hydrogen explosion in the building above unit 1 reactor containment, and another one two days later in unit 3, from the venting as hydrogen mixed with air.
 Then on 15th, unit 2 apparently ruptured its pressure suppression chamber under the actual reactor, releasing significant radioactivity.
 Inside, water levels had dropped, exposing fuel, and this was addressed by pumping seawater into the reactor pressure vessels.